Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 - There are many ways to improve the database performance, for example:
   - Creating indexes on tables
   - Tuning or rewriting individual SQL queries.
 For example replacing certain subqueries with `JOIN` operations
-  - Distributing data access on disks
+  - Distributing the database load on multiple server machines
-  - Increasing main memory of the database server
+  - Improving the hardware (e.g., more main memory, better CPU) on the server machine

 ---

 ## Database indexes

-- Suppose that you are librarian in a library that has hundreds of books and you need to find the book by title "Dune"
+- Suppose that you are a librarian in a library that has hundreds of books and you need to find the book by title "Dune"
 - If you don't have any information on the locations of different books, you have to go through **every single book** to find the book you are looking for
 - If you have an ordered list of book titles and their locations you can quickly skip to letter "D" and find the location of the book you are looking for quite quickly
-- In a database such "ordered list of book titles and their locations" resembles an **index**
+- In a database, such an "ordered list of book titles and their locations" resembles an **index**

 ---

 ## Database indexes

 - **Indexes** are critical for database performance, due to the fact that in data processing (reading and writing data) **disk access** is extremely slow compared to **main memory access**
-- The whole database won't be able to fit into the main memory, but index is implemented with a compact data structure that at least partly fit into the main memory
+- The whole database won't be able to fit into the main memory, but an index is implemented with a compact data structure that can at least partly fit into the main memory
 - Based on a database query, index "points" to the locations of the result rows on the disk, which makes it possible for the DBMS to find data in the database with fewer disk accesses
 - Indexes are created on **columns** or a **group of columns** to speed up queries that are referencing the columns in a `WHERE` or `JOIN` clause
 - For example the following query would benefit from an index on the `title` column: